Obasoro/-Obasoro-aws-bootcamp-cruddur-2023/journal/week0.md

 ![CloudBootCamp-Crud-app](https://user-images.githubusercontent.com/29310552/218583938-4aa638e7-df2d-404d-9a76-f04e721825e3.png)

-Week 0 — Bootcamp Overview and Introduction to Cloud Spend
+Week 0 — Bootcamp Overview and Introduction to Cloud

 ## Technical Tasks
 In the class, we are going to lay out the foundation for the entire bootcamp by: